2026 Education Policy

 Grading Appeals

-who believe their grades do not accurately reflect their performance have the right
+believe their grades do not accurately reflect their performance have the right to appeal.

-1. Submission of Appeal: Registrants must submit their appeal via email to
+1. Submission of Appeal: Registrants must submit their appeal using the Grading

-education@reic.com.
-The appeal should include a detailed explanation of the
+Appeal form available on the REIC website The appeal should include a detailed

-assign a second grader to review the registrant’s work independently.
-This
+second grader to review the registrant’s work independently.
+This ensures an

 3. Outcome and Grading Fee: If the second grader’s assessment concurs with the

-does not concur with the original grade, an average of both results will be taken
+not concur with the original grade, an average of both results will be taken to

 5.0 ACADEMIC INTEGRITY